-While an English fund might, in a very limited way, be able to vote with their conscience in a way which would reduce the profitability of a company, 87% of General Dynamics shares are with institutional investors and 72% of shares are held in the USA, only 6.94% is in the UK.
-The fiduciary obligation in the USA is for absolute financial maximisation and that has been clarified to include prohibition on proxy voting in such a way that might reduce returns in order to make an ESG benefit.
-It is statistically impossible for LAPFF to be able to change what makes the company most of their money, even if leveraging every LGPS funds votes - approx. 0.1% of all GD shares assuming all funds have equivalent to APF.
+While an English fund might, in a very limited way, be able to vote for a non-financial motive, EG to reduce harm, in a way which would reduce the profitability of a company, 87% of General Dynamics shares are with institutional investors23 and 72% of shares are held in the USA, only 6.94% is in the UK.
+The fiduciary obligation in the USA is, more so than in the UK, considered to call for absolute financial maximisation and that has been clarified to include prohibition on proxy voting in such a way that might reduce returns in order to make an ESG benefit24.
+It is therefore statistically impossible for LAPFF to be able to change what makes the